SharePoint/sp-dev-docs/docs/solution-guidance/customize-the-ux-by-using-sharepoint-provider-hosted-add-ins.md

 this.hplPage2.NavigateUrl = string.Format("{0}/{1}", Request.QueryString["SPHostUrl"], scenario2PageUrl);
 ```

-The helper code displays the promoted links with a table inside an **XsltListViewWebPart** Web Part.
+The helper code displays the promoted links with a table inside an **XsltListViewWebPart** web part.

 **Figure 2.
 Second wiki page with XsltListViewWebPart and promoted links table**

 ![Second wiki page with XsltListViewWeb part and promoted links table](media/customize-the-ux-by-using-sharepoint-provider-hosted-add-ins/6dc60a0b-b11a-4fe9-ad06-6b4d0d4b8b24.png)

-The **WpPromotedLinks** object on the **LabHelper** instance contains XML that defines the appearance of the Web Part that will be embedded into the wiki page.
-The **AddWebPartToWikiPage** method then inserts the newly defined Web Part inside a new `div` tag on the wiki page.
+The **WpPromotedLinks** object on the **LabHelper** instance contains XML that defines the appearance of the web part that will be embedded into the wiki page.
+The **AddWebPartToWikiPage** method then inserts the newly defined web part inside a new `div` tag on the wiki page.

 ```
 XmlDocument xd = new XmlDocument();